-Login Identity Protection Build Credit Accounts Support Schools Parents PTAs PTOs and Education Foundations School Administrators and Teachers / School Boards and Trustees Resources About Us Contact Us Education Center Press Releases In the News FAQ
+Login Identity Protection Build Credit Pricing Employers Support Schools Parents PTAs PTOs and Education Foundations Superintendents, Business Officers, and School Boards Resources About Us Contact Us Education Center Press Releases In the News FAQ

-Resources > Cyberattacks > College Data Breach—Main Causes and Prevention Strategies Explained
+Resources >> Cyberattacks >> College Data Breach—Main Causes and Prevention Strategies Explained

 College Data Breach—Main Causes and Prevention Strategies Explained

-What Is a College Data Breach?
+What Information Is Targeted in a College Data Breach?

 • Student data—This may include personal information like names, addresses, Social Security numbers (SSNs), academic records, and financial data.
-Student data breaches can be particularly damaging, as they can lead to identity theft and financial fraud
+Student data breaches can be particularly damaging as they can lead to identity theft and financial fraud

 • Faculty and staff information—Employee records, including personal details and payroll information, may be compromised in a breach